dynatrace-oss/barista/.github/pull_request_template.md

 ### <strong>Pull Request</strong>

 <hr>
-Hi, thank you for contributing to the Dynatrace Angular Component library (PR).
+Hi, thank you for contributing to Barista with this pull request (PR).

 To ensure a fast process and merging of your PR please make sure it fulfills the coding standards and contribution guidelines.